misken/aap1_sklearn_ml/sklearn_modeling_dev.md

   - evaluate via cross-validation
   - predict on new data
   - evaluate for predictive accuracy using multiple metrics
-* Model building 2 - ensemble methods
-  - meta bagging and voting classifiers
-  - random forest as an ensemble model
 * Building a modeling pipeline
-* Deploying model as web service or in some other way (?)
+* Deploying model as web service or in some other way (?) - binderizing might be good fit

 ## Introduce interesting classification problem